Estimated reading time: 5 minutes

 After the group drafts a couple of sentences, read them out loud to the entire group again.

-Next, test the sentences to see if the entire group agrees that the statement is reflective of the organization and describes an ideal future state.
+Next, test the sentences to see if the entire group agrees that the statement reflects the organization and describes an ideal future state.

 Make sure the statement is descriptive enough and is measurable to determine progress toward the vision.